Real Estate Mauritius · Westimmo

 Real Estate Scheme

-A mid-scale counterpart to the IRS for more compact developments.
-Available on resale within existing projects.
-Upmarket villas, apartments, penthouses and townhouses.
-No minimum purchase price.
+A mid-size version of IRS for more compact developments.
+Available on resale in existing projects.
+High-end villas, apartments, penthouses, and townhouses.
+No minimum purchase amount.

 Land: 4,000 m² to 10 hectares